 London Metropolitan University, came in to existence in 2002, with the merger of the University of North London and the London Guildhall University.
-In 2006, London Metropolitan University invested more than £30 million developing a state-of-the-art Science Centre.
-The ‘Superlab’ as it became known, offers exceptional teaching and research facilities and remains the largest and most advanced science teaching facility in Europe.
+In 2006 as part of an ambitious programme to make the university a leading choice for science students, London Metropolitan University invested more than £30 million developing a state-of-the-art Science Centre.
+At the time, the ‘Superlab’ as it has become known, achieved a host of firsts.
+It was the first open plan laboratory that offered the whole range of science to be carried out simultaneously at 280 work stations, the first educational lab to use advanced AV technology as a central part of teaching and learning, on its completion was the largest single UK investment in science education and was one of only two university labs to achieve a BREEAM excellent rating.
+This 8000m2 space thus offers exceptional teaching and research facilities and remains the largest and most advanced science teaching facility in Europe.

-Oliver Holmes, Deputy Director, Technology and Operations at London Metropolitan University:
+Oliver Holmes, Deputy Director, Technology and Operations at London Metropolitan University added:

 “We knew our requirements would be hard to meet and spent a lot of time researching technologies.
 With our AV integrator, Reflex, we were really happy to find the Wyrestorm solution delivered by POLAR.
 POLAR helped deliver a proof of concept that blew us away - the image quality and ultra low latency of Wyrestorm made choosing technology simple.
 The system is flexible and scalable - already providing a vast number of end points.
 We felt supported and guided throughout by a knowledgeable, expert team.
 We have jointly delivered a hugely successful project, which is already improving the student learning and teaching experience and will definitely contribute to successful student outcomes.”